 You also have the opportunity to develop leadership and business skills in your specific line.

-They run a retail health foods store, an independent retirement center, a fitness center and a commercial laundry where the students work.
-All these generate profits for the school.
+They run a retail health foods store, an independent retirement center, a fitness center, and a commercial laundry where the students can work, learn practical skills, and earn some money or tuition credit.

-4. Development of students’ individuality and God-given faculties
+4. Development of students’ individuality and God-given talents

-Adventist educators strongly believe that students at all levels of schooling possess individuality that should be developed.
-This individuality is mainly the ability to think critically, make decisions, and act on them.
+Adventist educators strongly believe that students at all levels of schooling possess individuality that should be celebrated and developed.
+Students are encouraged to think critically, make wise decisions, and put their faith into action.

-The Adventist curriculum is built to provide ample opportunities for this thorough development through academics, practical training, and various outreaches.
+The Adventist curriculum is built to provide ample opportunities for cultivating these talents through academics, practical training, and various outreach opportunities.

 Adventist education today